Liveaboard Diving Experiences

 You can compare all the Raja Ampat Liveaboards here.

-The Solomon Islands has just one liveaboard, the Bilikiki, which you can read about here.
-(Note the MV Taka is operated by the Masters group who are planning new itineraries for it in PNG).
-The Bilikiki has short and longer itineraries that cover some of the best scuba diving destinations in the Solomon Islands: Russell Islands, Mary Island, Florida Islands and even up to and around New Georgia, including many sites only accessible via liveaboard diving trip.
+The Solomon Islands has two liveaboards, the Bilikiki and the Solomons Master.
+Both have a range of 7 and 10 night itineraries, with some now including Guadalcanal as well as the Russell Islands, Mary Island, Florida Islands and even up to and around New Georgia, including many sites only accessible via liveaboard diving trip.
 Departures are from the very convenient Honiara Yacht Club.

-The MV Chertan and MV FeBrina have long been operating in PNG’s waters, with very experienced skippers who know all the best places to go.
+The MV FeBrina and the newer MV Oceania are based in Kimbe Bay and offer a range of itineraries around New Britain, with very experienced skippers who know all the best places to go.
 Both are listed here.

 The alternative to a liveaboard dive cruise is to join a cruise with scuba diving.
 Often the big cruise liners will stop in ports that offer scuba diving as a ‘day trip’.
 Much better are the small ship cruise lines such as Captain Cook Cruises Fiji which offer a much more intimate and cultural experience, but also, diving directly from the mothership.
 This allows you to mix and match the land tour opportunities with scuba diving in a balance that’s right for you.